 Utah’s Hogle Zoo has been home to half-sibling southern white rhinos George (male) since 1977 and Princess (female) in 1980.
 At 48 and 45 years old, George and Princess are some of the longest residents at Utah’s Hogle Zoo.
 They are considered geriatric members of their species and are nearly the oldest southern white rhinos at any Association of Zoo and Aquariums (AZA) zoo.
 Our team works with AZA zoos across the rhinoceros species advisory group to learn the latest advances in geriatric veterinary care.

-Hogle Zoo’s mission is to create champions for wildlife, and we consider ourselves lucky to have incredible animals like Princess and George under our care.
+Hogle Zoo’s mission is to create champions for wildlife, and we consider ourselves lucky to have incredible animals like Princess under our care.
 As champions for wildlife, we know how important zoos and the connections made here can be to achieving our vision of a world where humans and wildlife thrive together.
 We also know that, in exchange, we must provide each animal under our care with the individual attention it needs to thrive.

 George and Princess voluntarily participate in their health monitoring and veterinary treatments thanks to a long, trusting relationship with their care team.
 Animal training at Hogle Zoo is on the animals’ terms.
 They choose to interact, build trust with the trainers, and become active participants in their veterinary care.